 __ Q49.
 I see my home as belonging to God and welcome visitors in His name.

 __ Q50.
-I try to promote fellowship in believers when I can.
+I strive to promote fellowship among believers whenever possible.

 __ Q51.
-I have a clear understanding of what the speaker is saying, even if the language is unknown to me.
+I clearly understand what the speaker is saying, even if the language is unknown to me.

 __ Q52.
 I can translate messages in a way that edifies and exhorts believers.

 __Q53.
-I am able to convey the meaning of words spoken by other believers to glorify God.
+I can convey the meaning of words spoken by other believers to glorify God.

 __ Q54.
-I am able to interpret messages when given by a speaker in a language unknown to the audience.
+I can interpret messages when given by a speaker in a language unknown to the audience.

 __ Q55.
 I am eager to interpret when someone starts speaking in an unknown language.

 __ Q56.
-I devote much of my time to reading scripture.
+I devote a significant amount of my time to reading scripture.

 __ Q57.
 I love to share biblical insights.

 __ Q58.
-I love to help others understand God’s Word.
+I enjoy helping others understand God’s Word.

 __ Q59.
 I feel strong benefits from studying the Bible.